What is an Escrow Account for a Mortgage?

 Ultimately, whether or not to have a mortgage escrow account is a personal decision.
 It's essential to consider your financial situation and preferences before choosing.

-Tips for Avoiding Escrow Shortages and Deficiencies
+Preventing Escrow Shortages and Deficiencies

 Regularly review your escrow account to avoid any shortages or deficiencies.
 When buying a house and setting up an escrow account, it's essential to manage it proactively.
 Here are some tips to help you avoid escrow shortages and deficiencies.